| In her "regular" life, Pam has retired from owning

 Bogotá.
 There I taught English and art, coached basketball,

 and gave whatever service I could to benefit the local community.
+"The Corps designated me to work with the local government.

 As a young woman in their male-dominated Hispanic culture, I